 - Black Berkey Filter Gross Beta Radiological Test Results

 - Black Berkey Filter Inorganic Test Results

 - Black Berkey Filter Uranium Radiological Test Results

-The Black Berkey Purification Elements far surpass other water filters in filtration capability, as evidenced by their extensive filtration specifications.
-These elements have a specialized purification process that is due to their unique structure.
-The element's filtration media is a combination of micro-pores, which trap harmful contaminants like bacteria, and revolutionary material with adsorption and ion exchange properties that essentially attract molecules and viruses to the media, preventing them from passing into your drinking water.
-A pair of Black Berkey Filters comes with every Berkey Water Filter System.
+The Black Berkey Elements far surpass other water filters in filtration capability, as evident by their extensive filtration specifications.
+These elements have a specialized process that is due to their unique structure.
+The element's filtration media is a combination of micro-pores, which trap harmful contaminants, and revolutionary material with adsorption and ion exchange properties that essentially attract molecules to the media, preventing them from passing into your drinking water.
+A pair of Black Berkey Elements comes standard with every Berkey Water Filter System purchase.

 How to test your filters at home:

 We recommend doing the Red Dye Test as soon as you get new filters and every 3-6 months.
 It's very rare, but possible that your filter could have been damaged during transport.
-Doing the Red Dye Test is a DIY way to check your Berkey filters.
+Doing the Red Dye Test is a DIY way to check your Berkey filters are working properly.